bryanbraun/tiffany.blog/gear.md

 permalink: /gear/
 ---

-On my technical blog I have a [/uses](https://tiffanywhite.tech/uses/) page where I list my desk setup and software I use to develop web applications.
-Here, I'd like to do something similar only with [kit.com](https://kit.com).
+On my technical blog I used to have a `/uses` page where I list my desk setup and software I use to develop web applications.
+Here, I'd like to do something similar only with [kit.com](https://kit.com/TiffanyW_412).
 Below you can find some of the things I use to make the podcasts, screencasts, and other things.
 Check them out if you're interested.

 ## Desk and Other Gear